monsterkrampe/crystal/exercises/concept/interest-is-interesting/.docs/introduction.md

 ## Return

-In Crystal so does always the last expression in a method return its value.
+In Crystal, the last expression in a method returns its value.
 Although sometimes you need to return a value before the last expression.
 For this, you can use the `return` keyword, which will return the value of the expression that follows it.
 Code written after a `return` keyword will not be executed.